telefonicaid/fiware-orion/doc/manuals/admin/running.md

 /etc/sysconfig/contextBroker file, which typical content is:

 ```
-# BROKER_USER - What user to run orion-broker as
+# BROKER_USER - Who to run orion-broker as.
+Note that you may need to use root if you want
+# to run Orion in a privileged port (<1024)
 BROKER_USER=orion

 # BROKER_PORT - the port/socket where orion-broker will listen for connections